Posted on behalf of Arnold Law Firm on March 28, 2016 in Auto Accident. Updated on February 24, 2022

-If you or a loved one has been injured in an auto accident that could have been prevented, the experienced car accident attorneys at Arnold Law Firm have the resources and knowledge necessary to assist you in your time of need.
-Please contact our offices today for a free case review and let us help you seek the justice you deserve.
+If you or a loved one has been injured in an auto accident that could have been prevented, the experienced Sacramento auto accident lawyers at Arnold Law Firm have the resources and knowledge necessary to assist you in your time of need.
+Please contact our offices today for a free case review and let a Sacramento personal injury lawyer from our legal team help you seek the justice you deserve.

 Call (916) 777-7777 or fill out our FREE Case Review Form.

 With personal injury cases, success is defined by more than the number of dollars awarded at settlement.
 Our clients come to us not just bearing physical and financial trauma, but emotional and situational scars, as well.
 As the legal process evolves, relationships are built with our clients that typically last for a lifetime.
 Sometimes, that […]Learn More

 On November 8, 2018, Anna* and her family fled their home in response to the Camp Fire mandatory evacuation.
 The massive fire destroyed more than 18,000 homes, displacing 50,000 residents in the town of Paradise, California, and surrounding areas.
 They didn’t have friends or relatives in neighboring cities to stay with and soon discovered that […]Learn More